baptistparty/blog/_posts/2021-09-06-Vaccines-and-Religious-Liberty-One.md

 If  Catholic institutiions say the vaccine is acceptable, why do they allow that others may reach a different conclusion?

 Because the real moral work is not in establishing the formula.
 The hard part is assigning values to moving targets.
 At what point can you always feel right about indirectly benefiting from an unethical abortion in the 1960s?
 At what point does God stop judging?

 That's hard to say, apart from your conscience.

 Obviously, the easiest way to justify the decision is to make sure the Grave Risk always outweighs the Evil.
 And the easiest way to do that is to make sure E=0 -- if there's no evil involved, it doesn't take much of a reason.

 That seems to be the consensus position of Catholic and Evangelical ethicists that I respect.
-TRyan Anderson, Robbie George, and other Catholic thinkers have said as much in Public Discourse; that position has largely been echoed by Andrew Walker and C. Ben Mitchell in a corresponding evangelical essay.
+Ryan Anderson, Robbie George, and other Catholic thinkers have said as much in Public Discourse; that position has largely been echoed by Andrew Walker and C. Ben Mitchell in a corresponding evangelical essay.
 Anderson, et al., deny that stem cell lines are "body parts" or "human tissue;" they're immortal, biological products.
 And the distance from the original abortion means there is no "contribution, cooperation, or promotion" of abortion.
 Thus, E=0.

 To all this, I say: maybe.
 Yes, there's a difference between the original fetus and the descended tissues.
 Yes, sixty years is a long time ago.
 Yes, the ship has mostly sailed; stem cell products are used so widely, it's nearly impossible to live in the United States without benefitting in some way from ethically questionable stem cells.